HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 ## 6. Demo videos
-- 🔸 **Introduction to the Apex 5**, including initial setup, a quick Marauder walkthrough, and a demo of the dual Sub-GHz functions
+- 🔸 **Introduction to the Apex 5**, including initial setup, a quick Marauder walkthrough, and a demo of the dual Sub-GHz functions.
+(Video will be available before product shipping.)
 - 🔸 **How to update Marauder firmware** on the ESP32-C5 chipset

 <Br/>